 The Cialones can relate on both fronts.

 “Brenna was always shuffled to wherever we were going for the older girls,” Kelly recalls.
 “She always had to tag along to the big kid events, but now she has more of my time.
 It’s all her, and she likes not having to share me.”

-In fact, Brenna, now 14, and her mom vacationed in Florida together, just the two of them, over Brenna’s recent winter break.
+In fact, Brenna, when she was14, and her mom vacationed in Florida together, just the two of them, over one of Brenna’s winter breaks.

 “I certainly never did that with the older girls,” Kelly laughs.

 While her sisters’ flight from the nest has been advantageous in many ways, it still left a deep void at the time.

 “There was always at least one of her sisters at home to take her places or to talk to,” says Kelly.